 I know, right?
 Everything was against me succeeding.
 How could such poor recordings and my non-existent experience as an audiobook narrator give Michael any indication that I’d be any good?
 Yet, to my utter amazement, these little audio clips were successful!
 I’m not sure how many others he’d heard, but out of those, it seemed he liked my voice best, and he put his faith in my skills.

 One fancy microphone (thanks Michael), one downloaded audio recording software suite (thanks Audacity), one small room converted into recording studio (thanks daughter who has left home), one pillow and many swathing duvets (I know, but needs must) later – and I was off.
 Not without trepidation, but with excitement.
 Not without fear of failure, but with a burning need to do the job well.
 To prove to Michael that he made the right choice.

 I’d be embarrassed to produce anything less than my best, so I did my homework and listened to others narrating books – lots of books.
 Some were good, some not so much, but from all of them I learned.

-I’m aware I have to keep the tone and inflection for each character consistent (tough to keep them all straight – there are so many), and always have in mind who they were, and are, and what they want or need, which reflects in the voice I give them.
+I’m aware I have to keep the tone and inflection for each character consistent (tough to keep them all straight – there are so many), and always have in mind who they were, and are, and what they want or need, which reflects as emotions in the voice I give them.
 There are variances in the volume, speed, delivery, flow, and space, which all come together to describe the surges of action and the currents of the story.
 All of these things, I believe, make an audio book interesting to listen to, and I am hoping the eventual listeners will agree.

 One more thing I learned – no breathing.